 - Many other opportunities to be out in nature–connecting with others while learning empowering, life-enhancing skills.

-I didn’t discover Zack Bush MD until very recently but I’ve been sharing his work** ever since because he has the professional background and knowledge base to address these topics as well as a heart-centered, solution-oriented outlook.
+I didn’t discover Zack Bush MD until well into this journey but I’ve been sharing his work (see below) ever since.
+He has the professional background and knowledge base to address these topics as well as a heart-centered, solution-oriented outlook.
 He speaks eloquently about these issues, with a focus on the positive action steps we can begin taking today.

 His work and philosophy regarding the importance of our connection to each other and our beautiful planet along with diversity and cooperation on the micro and macro level really resonates and aligns with my personal findings and philosophy.
 I hope it inspires others in the same way!

-Thank you! –LeAnn Brown, Committee Chair, Children’s Learning Garden Project
+Thank you! -LeAnn Brown, Committee Chair, Children’s Learning/Community Garden Project

 *Regenerative Agriculture – excerpt from zachbushmd.com on Farming: